nlasusa/liri-node-app/README.md

 The song's name
 A preview link of the song from Spotify
 The album containing the song
-If no song is provided, the program defaults to "The Sign" by Ace of Base.

 node liri.js movie-this '<movie name here>'
 This will output the following movie information to your terminal/bash window: